ChristophGeske/ARCoreInsideOutTrackingGearVr/README.md

 10.)
 Add a cube and bring it close to the camera.

 11.)
 Build and Run.
 You should now see the cube and the camera feed in the backround.
-6 degrees of freedome should also work now.
+Inside out positional tracking is now active.

 12.)
 To improve the experiance further you can do the following tricks:

       - Go to "First Person Camera" -> "Tracked Pose driver" -> "Tracking Type" and set it from "Rotation and Position" to "Position".
+      Also uncheck the checkmark of the Camera.
 This will make head movements smoother.
       - If you experience flickering corners add "QualitySettings.antiAliasing = 2;" to a Start function of your coice.
       This could look like this:  void Start () { QualitySettings.antiAliasing = 2;}
       - To get better performance click on the "DefaultSessionConfig" and remove the checkmark from "Enable Plane Finding"
       - To dissable the live camera feed in the backround set "Backround Material" under "AR Core Backround Renderer" to  None